Fresha alternatives for Australian salons

 Marketplace commission on new clients

-Fresha's core pricing appears attractive because the base software is free.
-The trade-off is a commission of around 20% on new clients who find you through their marketplace.
-For salons in busy areas where the marketplace generates significant new bookings, this adds up quickly.
-A salon receiving 20 new marketplace clients per month at an average of $80 per service pays roughly $320 in commission — more than most flat-fee subscription plans.
+Fresha charges a monthly subscription (USD $19.95/month for solo practitioners, or USD $14.95 per bookable team member on the Team plan) plus a 20% commission on new clients who find you through their marketplace.
+For salons in busy areas where the marketplace generates significant new bookings, the commission adds up quickly.
+A salon receiving 20 new marketplace clients per month at an average of $80 per service pays roughly $320 in commission on top of the subscription.
 The commission model also creates an uncomfortable dynamic: you pay to acquire clients through the marketplace, but the marketplace continues to show those clients other salons in their area, making retention harder.

 Marketplace promotes competitors to your clients